Ulric Cross: Community service

-During his final return to Trinidad and Tobago, Ulric Cross in April 1993 co-founded – with his colleague, Desmond Allum SC – the charitable non-profit organization called the Cotton Tree Foundation (CTF), that still today works with some of the most deprived communities in Port-of-Spain in order to combat high levels of poverty and unemployment through counselling, self-help, education and training projects.
+During his final return to Trinidad and Tobago, Cross in April 1993 co-founded – with his colleague, Desmond Allum SC – the charitable non-profit organization called the Cotton Tree Foundation (CTF), that still today works with some of the most deprived communities in Port-of-Spain in order to combat high levels of poverty and unemployment through counselling, self-help, education and training projects.
 On his 90th birthday in 2007, the Ulric Cross Cotton Tree Endowment Fund was launched, expanding the work of the Cotton Tree Foundation to include a legal aid clinic, a community sports programme and an art and music programme.

 During these years also, as Squadron Leader Cross, he served as president of the Royal Air Forces Association Trinidad and Tobago Branch No. 1075 (established on 17 April 1953) from 2009 until his death in 2013.
 As President he was very active in running the Branch and inspired the vision to build a Military Veterans Complex for all veterans of military service on the Branch's property at 20 Queen's Park East, Belmont, Port of Spain, Trinidad and Tobago.

 Awards and honours

-Ulric Cross was the recipient of many awards and accolades.
+Cross was the recipient of many awards and accolades.
 In 2011, at Trinidad and Tobago's 49th Independence Day celebrations, he received the Order of the Republic of Trinidad and Tobago, the nation's highest award, for distinguished and outstanding service in the sphere of law.
 In June 2011, the Piarco Air Station was renamed the Ulric Cross Air Station.
 In July 2011 the President of Trinidad and Tobago.
 George Maxwell Richards, presented Cross with the Heroes Foundation first heroes medallion, and in 2012 a comic book entitled And Justice For All, The True Story Of A Local Hero was published in his honour by the Heroes Foundation, in their "Heroes of a Nation" series.

-Ulric Cross' remarkable life and career achievements are chronicled in a feature film that has won several international awards.
+Cross's remarkable life and career achievements are chronicled in a feature film that has won several international awards.
 Directed by Frances-Anne Solomon and entitled Hero: Inspired by the Extraordinary Life and Times of Mr. Ulric Cross, it was first released in 2019.

 Personal life

 Cross had two daughters — Nicola Cross, a filmmaker, and Susan Woodford-Hollick, an arts administrator — and a son, Richard Finch, an educator who works in South Africa.
+Finch has spoken of meeting his father for the first time, when in his forties.